 COA’S Marine Mammal Naturalist Program will introduce you to the wonders of California’s unique ecology and the marine mammals that call it home.
 This 4-week intensive certification program will utilize a combination of science curriculum, hands-on activities, guest lecturers, and field trips to immerse you in the lives of marine mammals.
 This course will meet twice weekly: Wednesday evenings for course content lectures and guest speakers, and Saturdays for outdoor naturalist excursions so that students can experience the diversity of marine mammals in our own backyard here in Monterey Bay.

-The Blundy Family Marine Science Internship
+The Blundy Family Marine Science Fellowship

 The California Ocean Alliance is committed to promoting opportunity and diversity in the field of marine mammal conservation and education.
-To increase student participation across a broad range of backgrounds, we are excited to announce The Blundy Family Marine Science Internship, a highly competitive academic opportunity that pairs recent college graduates with researchers and educational experts at UC Santa Cruz, Moss Landing Marine Laboratory, and Stanford’s Hopkins Marine Station.
+To increase student participation across a broad range of backgrounds, we are excited to announce The Blundy Family Marine Science Fellowship, a highly competitive academic opportunity that pairs recent college graduates with researchers and educational experts at UC Santa Cruz, Moss Landing Marine Laboratory, and Stanford’s Hopkins Marine Station.